+Within 90 Days of Service Commencement of all or part of the Project, Developer shall submit to TxDOT a complete set of Record Drawings for the portion of the Project actually opened to traffic.
 The Record Drawings and Documentation shall be an organized, complete record of Plans and supporting calculations and details that accurately represent what Developer constructed.

 Developer shall ensure that the Record Drawings reflect the actual condition of the constructed Work.
-Developer shall submit to TxDOT the electronic files used to prepare the Record Drawings and Documentation.